 So even if your team members aren’t hip to remote work right now, that could change!

-Another important thing to mention is coaching your employees through the transition.
+Another essential thing to mention is coaching your employees through the transition.

-Show understanding for their circumstances, and help them make the most of their experience.
+Show understanding of their circumstances, and help them make the most of their experience.

 How Spinify Helps Your Business Go Remote